labcif/AutopsySpeechToText/README.md

 # Installation

-- There are two versions of the plugins, CPU and GPU.
-- In order to use the GPU version you need to have an NVIDIA graphics card which supports CUDA in your computer.
+- In order to use the GPU you need to have an NVIDIA graphics card which supports CUDA in your computer.
 - Extract the zip file and place the `speech_modules` folder in the Autopsy's python modules folder.

 # Using